-HD 110 Assessment Of Prior Learning (1)
+HD 110 Assessment Of Prior Learning (1) (Next year's course prefix/number HDEV 0110)

 Prerequisite: Limited to students in Technical-Occupational Programs.
 Demonstrated competence approved by the instructor is required.
 This course is designed to assist students in documenting prior learning for the purpose of applying for college credit.
 Students develop a portfolio which includes a statement of educational/career goals, related noncollegiate experiences which have contributed to college-level learning, and documentation of such experiences.
 This course may be repeated for credit.
 (1 Lec.)